Newborn Brachial Plexus Injuries

 Signs of a brachial plexus injury usually include:

-- full or partial lack of movement
+- full or partial lack of movement, especially in the shoulder and elbow

 - a weakened grip